smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/BUILD_MODEL_SYNTAX.md

 ```

 !!! note "__Query Details__"
     - The "__OPTIONS__" clause allows you to change the value of a parameter.
-The definition of each parameter is as follows:
+The definition of each parameter is as follows.
         - "overwrite": determines whether to overwrite a model if it already exists.
 If set as True, the old model is replaced with the new model (bool, optional, True|False, default: False)

 ## __3. BUILD MODEL Example__